trustcrypto/documentation-theme-jekyll/pages/mydoc/faq.md

                     <div class="panel panel-default">
                         <div class="panel-heading">
                             <h4 class="panel-title">
-                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseOne">What specifically are the differences between the U.S. Version firmware and the International Version firmware?</a>
+                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseOne">What specifically are the differences between the Standard Edition firmware and the International Travel Edition firmware?</a>
                             </h4>
                         </div>
                         <div id="collapseOne" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
-                                The International Version firmware is essentially a stripped down version of the U.S. Version firmware.
+                                The International Travel Edition firmware is essentially a stripped down version of the Standard Edition firmware.
 The crypto libraries have been removed so that it will be a fully functional password manager but not utilize encryption and may be usable in countries where encryption is illegal.
                             </div>
                         </div>
                     </div>